dCache/dcache-book2/config-central-flushing.md

 -   Whitin the CELL-POOLMNGR, a pool-group (flushPoolGroup) has to be created and populated with pools planned to be controlled by the central flush mechanism.
 An arbitrary number of flush control managers may run within the same dCache instance as long as each can work on its own pool-group and no pool is member of more than one flushPoolGroup.

--   To start the flush control system, an corresponding DCACHE batch file has to be setup, installed and started.
+-   To start the flush control system, an corresponding dCache batch file has to be setup, installed and started.
 As input parameter, the CELL-HSMFLUSHCTL cell needs the name of the flushPoolGroup) and the name of the driver, controlling the flush behaviour.
 Within the same batch file more than one flush control manager may be started as long as they get different cell-names and different pool-groups assigned.

 -   The flush control web pages have to be defined in the `httpd.batch`.